Tropical Rainforest

 Located several meters below the canopy, the understory is an even darker, stiller, and more humid environment.
 Plants here, such as palms and philodendrons, are much shorter and have larger leaves than plants that dominate the canopy.
 Understory plants’ large leaves catch the minimal sunlight reaching beyond the dense canopy.

 Understory plants often produce flowers that are large and easy to see, such as Heliconia, native to the Americas and the South Pacific.
 Others have a strong smell, such as orchids.
 These features attract pollinators even in the understory’s low-light conditions.
-The fruit and seeds of many understory shrubs in temperate forests are edible.
-The temperate rain of North America, for example, bloom with berries.
+The fruit and seeds of many understory shrubs in temperate rainforests are edible.
+The temperate rainforests of North America, for example, bloom with berries.

 The forest floor is the darkest of all rainforest layers, making it extremely difficult for plants to grow.
 Leaves that fall to the forest floor decay quickly.
 Decomposers, such as termites, slugs, scorpions, worms, and fungi, thrive on the forest floor.
 Organic matter falls from trees and plants, and these organisms break down the decaying material into nutrients.
 The shallow roots of rainforest trees absorb these nutrients, and dozens of predators consume the decomposers.

-Temperate rain are located in the mid-latitudes, where temperatures are much more mild than the tropics.
-Temperate forests are found mostly in coastal, mountainous areas.
+Temperate rainforests are located in the mid-latitudes, where temperatures are much more mild than the tropics.
+Temperate rainforests are found mostly in coastal, mountainous areas.
 These geographic conditions help create areas of high rainfall.
 Temperate rainforests can be found on the coasts of the Pacific Northwest in North America, Chile, the United Kingdom, Norway, Japan, New Zealand, and southern Australia.

 As their name implies, temperate rainforests are much cooler than their tropical cousins, averaging between 10° and 21°C (50° and 70°F).
 They are also much less sunny and rainy, receiving anywhere between 150-500 centimeters (60-200 inches) of rain per year.
 Rainfall in these forests is produced by warm, moist air coming in from the coast and being trapped by nearby mountains.